 | Bolt x10 | 1 Metal | Ammo for crossbows.
 Can be poisoned.
 Stacks to 100. | - |

-| Bow | 3 Wood | Ranged 1d6.
-Requires arrows. | Smith 10 |
+| Bow | 3 Wood | Ranged 1d6, up to one square away.
+Spends one arrow per shot. | Smith 10 |

-| Crossbow | 3 Metal | Ranged 1d6.
-Requires bolts. | Smith 10 |
+| Crossbow | 3 Metal | Ranged 1d6, up to one square away.
+Spends one bolt per shot. | Smith 10 |

 | Dagger | 1 Metal | Melee.
 1d6 damage.
 Can be poisoned. | Smith 10 |

-| Spear | 3 Wood | Melee 1d8, or thrown for 1d10 ranged.
+| Spear | 3 Wood | Melee 1d8, or thrown for 1d10 up to one square away.
+A thrown spear drops on the target's square.
 Can be poisoned.
 Stacks to 5. | Smith 10 |

 | Sword | 3 Metal | Melee.
 1d8 damage.
 Can be poisoned. | Smith 10 |

 | Warhammer | Melee.
 1d12 damage.
-Cannot be crafted. | - |
+Not craftable; carried by trolls. | - |

 | Item | Recipe | Use | Requires |